mingyangyi/mingyangyi.github.io/_pages/about.md

 Working Experience
 ======

+2026.8-now Associate Professor of the School of Information, Renmin University of China

-2024.10-Now Assistant Professor of School of Information, Renmin University of China
+2024.10-2026.8 Assistant Professor of School of Information, Renmin University of China

 2022.7-2024.10 Researcher, AI Theory Group of Huawei Noah's Ark Lab